sirfonzie/INF2004_LAB1/README.md

 Visual Studio Code will ask if you want to configure the pico-examples project when it is first opened; click *Yes* on that prompt to proceed.
 You will then be prompted to select a kit -- select the *Pico ARM GCC - Pico SDK Toolchain with GCC arm-none-eabi* entry.

+> [NOTE]
+> Please restart your PC/laptop (multiple times) after installing the SDK.
+This resolved many first-time compile error issues that were brought up to me. :)

 ## **BUILDING AN EXAMPLE**

 Ensure you selected the right application when starting the Visual Studio Code, as two variations might be installed on your laptop.
 The icon should look as follows: